guochenmeinian/CSCI-GA.3033/README.md

 - `slides/`: Lecture slides that cover various topics in compiler design and construction, providing a comprehensive overview of the course content.
 - `homework/`: My homework solution.
+- `project_1/`: Implementation of training of popular model architectures (ResNet, AlexNet, and VGG) on the ImageNet dataset.
+- `project_2/`: TBD.

 ---